What you should know before going

 Basilica di Santa Sabina & Giardino Degli Aranci & Giardino Di Sant'Alessio

-Continue our walk and “climb” up, we headed to Aventino hill, where we could have a view point from either Giardino Degli Aranci or Giardino Di Sant’Alessio.
-Both gardens are to the public and offer free entrance.
-The view point from Giardino Degli Aranci is the best as you can literally “scan” Rome city while smelling the “yummy” orange scent from this garden (also how its name comes)!
+Both gardens are open to the public and offer free entrance.
+The view point from Giardino Degli Aranci is the best as you can literally “scan” Rome city while smelling the “yummy” orange scent from this garden!
 However, the maintenance is being taken in this year, I will suggest a less magnificent view from Giardino Di Sant’Alessio but with no obstacle.

 Knights of Malta Keyhole

 Forum Boarium & Bocca della Verita (Mouth of Truth)

 Basilica Santa Maria in Cosmedin

 Bocca della Verita (Mouth of Truth)

 Now you are at the crossing point of Capitoline, Palatine and Aventino hills.
 Just with a 10-min relaxing walk, you can reach Circo Massimo Station by Line B, and I suggest to take only 1 stop to Pyramide (station) for the popular dining area, Testaccio, according to the Rome locals.
 I’ve got you the list of the best dinner places I’ve been to.

 Day 3 : See Many Beauties from Renaissance in Rome

 Roman Forum (free) &Piazza Venezia

 Church San Luigi dei Francesi